Background pattern

 • bone pain

-If you develop skin disorders as described above, your doctor may refer you to a dermatologist, who may consider regular examinations.
-There is a small probability of developing skin cancer with long-term use of this Voriconazol Hikma.
+If you develop skin disorders such as those described above, your doctor may refer you to a dermatologist, who after consultation may consider it important to examine you regularly.
+There is a small probability that you may develop skin cancer with long-term use of Voriconazole Hikma.

-If you develop signs of "adrenal insufficiency" where the adrenal glands do not produce sufficient amounts of certain steroid hormones, such as cortisol, which may cause symptoms like:
+If you develop signs of "adrenal insufficiency" in which the adrenal glands do not produce sufficient amounts of certain steroid hormones, such as cortisol, which can cause symptoms such as: chronic or prolonged fatigue, muscle weakness, loss of appetite, weight loss, abdominal pain, inform your doctor.

 Your doctor should monitor your liver and kidney function by performing blood tests.